 Self-care on a budget is possible.
-In fact, most acts of self-care don’t cost a thing.
+In fact, most acts of emotional self-care don’t cost a thing.
 Self-care is simply the practice of treating yourself with enough respect that you honor and fulfill your own needs as they arise.
 Self-care on a budget is entirely possible.

 We often make excuses not to practice self-care because it’s too timely or expensive.
 We fall into the habit of putting others before ourselves and this weighs heavy on our self-esteem (Are You A People Pleaser?).

 I too have been guilty of neglecting self-care because it felt too selfish or expensive.
 However, my self-esteem, health and relationships suffered when I didn’t take time for myself.
 Everyone needs self-care to function optimally.